 - Next to a Hosted Collector, click Add Source.

 - Select AWS Metadata.

 - Name.
 Enter a name to display for the new Source.

 - Regions.
 Select one or more Amazon regions.

 - Tag Filters.
 Leave this field blank to collect all tags configured for the EC2 instance.
 To collect a subset of tags, follow the instructions in Define EC2 tag filters.

 - AWS Access.
 Choose between two Access Method options.
 Select Role-based access or Key access based on the AWS authentication you are providing.
 Role-based access is preferred, this was completed in step 1, see Grant Sumo Logic access to an AWS Product.

 - Click Save.

-After creating an AWS Metadata Source, it may take up to 10 minutes for EC2 tags to appear when querying for metrics.
+After creating an AWS Metadata Source, it may take up to 10 minutes for EC2 tags to appear in search results.

 Define EC2 tag filters